conduktor/conduktor-coding-challenge/fullstack-developers/README.md

 ### Tech orientation

 - Do NOT use Maven
-- Do NOT use Spring*
+- Do NOT use Spring*.
+You can use Micronaut (this is what we're using for our customer API), or Scala.
 - Use JDK 11+ or more. (no JDK 8)
 - You can do REST API or GraphQL